Triple Net (NNN) Real Estate Investing Explained

 5. Secure Financing

 Secure financing for the property by working with a lender or commercial real estate financing company.
-Make sure to get pre-approved and have all necessary documentation in place.
+Make sure to get pre-approved beforehand and have all necessary documentation in place.
+Commercial loans have substantially different requirements in comparison to residential multifamily financing and lenders will scrutinize the property’s financial performance.

 6. Purchase the Property

 Once you have secured financing and completed due diligence, make an offer and purchase the property.
-Work with a reputable title company or attorney to ensure a smooth and legally binding transaction.
+Work with a reputable escrow/title company and/or attorney to ensure a smooth and legally binding transaction.

-As the owner of the triple net property, you will start collecting rent from the tenant(s).
-Make sure to keep accurate records of rental income and expenses, and stay in communication with the tenant and property manager to ensure that the property remains well-maintained and profitable.
+As the new owner of the triple net property, you will start collecting rent from the tenant(s).
+You can hire a property manager or manage the commercial property yourself.
+Either way, make sure to keep accurate records of rental income and expenses, and stay up to date on the tenant’s business to ensure that the property remains well-maintained and profitable.

 8. Monitor and Manage the Investment

 Monitor the performance of the investment and manage it accordingly.
+If you planning to self manage the property, consider utilizing a commercial property management software.
 Stay up-to-date on market trends and tenant financial health, and be prepared to make any necessary changes to maximize your returns.

-Pros and Cons of Triple Net (NNN) Real Estate Investing
+Pros & Cons of Triple Net (NNN) Real Estate Investing

 While there are several benefits to investing in Triple Net (NNN) properties, there are also some potential drawbacks that investors should be aware of.
 We take a look at the pros and cons of both below.

-2. Low Risk: Triple net real estate investing can offer a lower risk investment opportunity compared to other real estate investment strategies.
+2. Low Risk – Triple net real estate investing can offer a lower risk investment opportunity compared to other real estate investment strategies such as investment property syndication.
 This is because the tenant is responsible for paying for all property taxes, insurance, and maintenance costs, reducing the likelihood of unexpected expenses or vacancies.

-1. Limited Control: One of the primary drawbacks of triple net real estate investing is the limited control that investors have over the property.
-While the tenant is responsible for property taxes, insurance, and maintenance costs, investors may not have a say in certain aspects of the property, such as tenant selection or maintenance.
+1. Limited Control – One of the primary drawbacks of triple net real estate investing is the limited control that investors have over the property.
+While the tenant is responsible for property taxes, insurance, and maintenance costs, investors may not have a say in certain aspects of the property, such as building products used or maintenance upkeep.

-2. Tenant Dependence: Triple net real estate investing is dependent on the tenant’s ability to pay rent and fulfill their lease obligations.
-If the tenant defaults on the lease, the investor may be left with unexpected expenses and potential vacancies.
+2. Tenant Dependence – Triple net real estate investing is dependent on the tenant’s ability to pay rent and fulfill their lease obligations.
+If the tenant defaults or does not renew their lease, the investor may be left with unexpected expenses and potential vacancies.

 Disclaimer: The information provided on this website does not, and is not intended to, constitute financial advice.
 As such, all information, content, and materials available on this site are for general informational purposes only.
 Please review our Editorial Standards for more info.